elbosso/expect-dialog-ca/docs/buildpki.md

 `cd  ../<whatever you called your intermediate CA>`

+*You may want to check the validity duration of CRLs from this CA before actually doing the next step - it can be found inside the configuration file for your shiny new CA.
+  The key to look for is `default_crl_days` - it accepts positive whole numbers interpreted as a duration in days.*
 Now, you install the certificate inside the CA directory structure by executing the script